OffBroadway/cubeboot/README.md

 ## Technical Details

 This project is a patching framework for the GameCube IPL which is called BS2.
-The project was originally intended to restore the Boot Animation on Flippyboot.
+The project was originally intended to restore the Boot Animation on IPL Replacements.
-Now the project has been generalized and works on both Flippyboot and PicoBoot.

-cubeboot acts as a patching harness for BS2 and is capable of mounting external FAT devices and chainloading a DOL.
-The essential copyrighted BS1 and Font ROM are not provided, nor needed with the Flippyboot as these are resident onboard the Gamecube's U10 ROM.
+cubeboot acts as a patching harness for BS2 and is capable of mounting external FAT devices and chainloading a DOL file.
+The essential copyrighted are not provided, but instead loaded at runtime from the Gamecube's onboard U10 ROM.

-cubeboot can inject the BS2 into an existing scrambled ROM image for simulation purposes via `make dolphinipl.bin` in the ipl directory.
-You must provide the original ROM image for injection.
-Again, this is only necessary for development and debugging.
+**To be clear** cubeboot does not contain any copyrighted materials.
+It is able to run on any GameCube unit without any additional software.
+All assets are provided by the IPL resident on the GameCube motherboard.
+This is simply a software instrumentation framrwork.

 ## Usage